bec-project/bec_widgets/docs/user/widgets/widgets.md

 (user.widgets)=
 # Widgets

-BEC Widgets includes a variety of visualization widgets designed to cater to diverse data representation needs in beamline experiments.
-These widgets enhance the user experience by providing intuitive and interactive data visualizations.
+BEC Widgets offers a range of tools designed to make data visualization in beamline experiments easier and more interactive.
+These widgets help users better understand their data by providing clear, intuitive displays that enhance the overall experience.

-## Widget Frameworks
+## Widget Containers

 Serves as containers to organise and display other widgets.